-1) Approve the issuance of a Request for Proposals (RFP) for the Evening Reporting Center with the minimum qualifications, scope of services, evaluation criteria and performance metrics presented to the Board.
+- 1. Approve the issuance of a Request for Proposals (RFP) for the Evening Reporting Center with the minimum qualifications, scope of services, evaluation criteria and performance metrics presented to the Board with such changes as are deemed appropriate by KHA staff and the Office of General Counsel. - 2.
+Authorize Acting CEO to execute contract upon completion of the process.